 If you feel that your site is ready to go live to the world after reading this guide.
 There is one last thing that you need to do while pressing the big red launch button.

 Check your site is set to “index;follow”.
 If you have set your site to “noindex;nofollow” during the build, it is really important that you change the code.
 This way the pages you would like to be indexable are available within Google search results.
 Although this might sound like a no brainer, you’d be surprised how many sites we inherit which have still got this set to invisible in Google’s eyes and this can sometimes be either due diligence or a simple case of forgetting to flick this when migrating from your development server to live.

 Making sure your website is built to follow Google’s standard can be a major undertaking, so if you need help or advice on how to do it, we are more than happy to discuss your options.
 So why not get in touch today and start down the path to a better website, more traffic, increased conversions and, most of all, a return on your investment?

 I'm Kieran, I am a Search Engine Marketing Executive at Brave Agency.
-I basically live in Google Analytics and Google Adwords, analysing the data and fixing the issues on websites and campaigns.
+I basically live in Google Analytics and Google Ads, analysing the data and fixing the issues on websites and campaigns.
 I have a huge focus on getting the best ROI out of everything that I do and love to keep up to date on the latest and greatest SEO and PPC changes, technical advancements and algorithms.